markwelarz/adventofcode2020/README.md

 that field number from every other field mapping.
 Now at this point I was expecting to still have to deal with some unresolved field mappings, and to have to do some inferencing using a tree search.
 But actually, these 3 eliminations were enough to reduce the possible mappings to a one for each field.

+### Day 15
+For Part 1, I just implemented the algorithm at face value, keeping previous spoken values in a list, and searching for the index of the last 2 occurrences.
+This algorithm would have worked with part 2, but was too slow.
+I kept the part-1 implementation and wrote a different algorithm.
+This uses a HashMap to store a spoken value with the turn it was spoken in.
+I avoided needing to search for the second-last occurrence by keeping the previous spoken value in a variable instead.
+This algorithm is a bit more complicated in that there are numerous places where off-by-one bugs can creep in, and each iteration of the loop performs the write of the previous turn's value and the calculation of the next turn.

+#### Day 14
+It would be quite easy to do this with a for-loop through a binary number represented as a String, in effect modelling a binary number as a String.
+I decided to try doing it with genuine bit masks however.
+In part 1, the mask is made up of the X characters, that must remain untouched, and the specified bits that must overwrite the corresponding bits in the value.
+I did this using two bitmasks derived from the supplied mask: one results in the non-"X" bits being cleared when AND'd with the value, and another that results in the non-"X" bits in the value being set to the same as the mask when OR'd with the result of applying the first mask.

+Part 2 is subtly different.
+The specified bits in the mask must be OR'd, but the "X"-bits (floating) must overwrite those in the value.
+This I did with 3 masks: the first to clear the X-bits of the value, The second to apply one of the X-bit permutations to the value, and the third to OR the specified bits.

 #### Day 12
 Bit of a vanilla solution, today, there is nothing particularly insightful or interesting to say!